It’s official: I’ll never become an organic skincare fanatic.

 Best Sunscreen: Badger Balm Unscented Sunscreen SPF30 ($15.99)

 Ok, Badger Balm Unscented Sunscreen SPF 30 is THICK.
 Like, really, really THICK.
 That’s what you get when you use an all natural sunscreen.
 It contains only zinc oxide and a handful of botanic extracts and oils.
 Zinc oxide is to blame for the thickness but, imo, it’s worth it: it protects, on its own, from the entire UV range.
 It’s super gentle, too.
 Even people with sensitive skin can usually slather it all over their bodies without any problems.
 If you’re worried about the white cast it leaves behind, go with the tinted version.

-Best Moisturizer: Andalou Naturals Acai + White Tea Oil-Free Moisturizer ($24.95)
+Best Moisturizer For Oily Skin: Andalou Naturals Acai + White Tea Oil-Free Moisturizer ($24.95)

 If you have oily skin, you know how hard it is to find a natural moisturizer that doesn’t contain any traces of oil.
 Andalou Naturals Acai + White Tea Oil-Free Moisturiser is it.
 It uses aloe vera juice and vegetable glycerin to hydrate the skin and a bunch of natural antioxidants, including white tea and kombucha tea extracts to prevent wrinkles.
 Bonus points: these tea extracts soothe the irritation caused by sun damage.
 Just ignore the stem cells claims.
 Stem cells in skincare are just glorified antioxidants.